Palma Metro

 The Palma Metro (Metro de Palma, Metro de Palma [de Mallorca]) is a light metro system in Palma de Mallorca, Spain.
 The system is operated by the Consorci de Transports de Mallorca (CTM).

 As of 2025, the system consists of a single 9.9 km line, the M1, with ten stations, linking Palma's city centre with the University of the Balearic Islands on the edge of the city.
 Between 2013 and 2022 there existed a second line, the M2, which ran between Palma and the town of Marratxí.

-In 2016, the Palma Metro carried 1.2 million passengers, an average of 3,288 per day.
+In 2019, the Palma Metro carried 1.3 million passengers.

 History

 Construction began in 2005 and the line fully opened to passengers on 25 April 2007.
 The project had cost 312 million euros.
 However, the line was forced to suspend its operations just five months after opening, due to repeated flooding in the tunnels.
 Services restarted on 28 July 2008 after a 46% cost overrun.

 In November 2012, the CTM announced that a second metro line would be added to the system, operating on a route that would serve ten stations between Palma's city centre and Marratxí station (inclusive).
 Revenue service on this new line, dubbed the M2, began on 13 March 2013.
 The M2 shared all its track with the already-existing mainline that links Palma with Inca, Sa Pobla and Manacor; as such, the work necessary to launch the line was minimal.
 The line was discontinued on 29 April 2022; since then, the intermediate stations between Palma and Marratxí have instead been served by the mainline trains.

 On 2 July 2025, a one-station extension from UIB to Parc Bit was opened.